-Swansea Hope Night Shelter 2018
+Swansea Night Shelter 2020

-As in previous years there are three shifts: evening [6pm -10pm], nights [10pm-6pm], mornings [6am-8.30am].
+As in previous years there were three shifts: evening [6pm -10pm], nights [10pm-6pm], mornings [6am-8.30am].

 "I was hungry and you gave me food.
 I was thirsty and you gave me something to drink.
 I was a stranger and you welcomed me in" [The words of Jesus - Matthew 25.35]